sehlen-bsi/botan-docs/docs/cryptodoc/src/05_08_kyber.rst

 variable-time division, the compiled runtime code will always perform a multiplication (by ``m``) followed by a right-shift (by ``p`` bits), both of which are constant-time operations.
-To ensure the correctness of the algorithm and its implementation, we thoroughly test the division function with all possible numerators.

 .. [#kyber_du_dv]
    The values of :math:`d_u` and :math:`d_v` are not given as ``KyberConstants`` but are rather computed in place based on the value of `k`.